EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 Calibration is fully available in ``PyFHD`` and can be enabled using the ``--calibrate-visibilities`` option being set to true.
 Most of the options for calibration are found under the
 `Calibration <../documentation/documentation.html#PyFHD.pyfhd_tools.pyfhd_setup-pyfhd_parser-calibration>`_ group in the argument parser.
-The first example we'll do is the a calibration of the sample data using only the command line interface to show the options that changed in comparison to the template in the root of the repository (which will be used by default here).
+The first example we'll do is the calibration of the sample data using only the command-line interface to show the options that changed in comparison to the template in the root of the repository (which will be used by default here).

 Running calibration on the sample data